How it works

 - Your pipeline includes an email trigger node

-- Documents are sent (or forwarded) to the pipe’s email address
+- Documents are sent (or forwarded) to the pipeline’s email address

 - Each attachment triggers a separate pipeline run